XoXoTheFrozenFox/CMPG323_Project3_39909476/README.md

 - Downloaded the project.
 - Did the pull request.
 - Added a .gitignore file to my solution.
+## Work did 2023/09/14
+- Added the repositories for Orders, Products and Customers.
+- Added the interfaces for Orders, Products and Customers.
+- Added code to the orders, products and customers repositories.
+- Added code to the orders, products and customers interfaces.
+- Added comments to all of the code.
+- Changed all of the controllers to interact with the interfaces and repository-classes.
+- Hosted the app on azure with a free tier app service.
+- Updated the kanban project.
+- Updated the readme.
 ## How to use this project
 - This project will be a frontend that uses objects and repositories to interact with the API.
 - It gives the user a clean interface without JSON formatted data to interact with the API.